gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

       * [] update methods under knn
       * [] EACH SECTION MODIFIED MUST RECEIVE TESTS TO AFFIRM ITS OVERALL FUNCTIONALITY  -- SVectors require a different syntax than MVectors and this can be easily screwed up to perf loss and incorrectness

-### function requests / wishes
-* [] particle arrangement based on coulomb potential -- like salt crystals, they stay in place because forces are balanced

 ### Version 0.00.5